 Another popular option is to take the cog railway to the top of the mountain for a more scenic trip.
+It takes about 3.5 hours to ride the railway 9 miles up the mountain.
 Make sure to buy tickets ahead of time if visiting on the weekend since time slots can sellout.
-The railway was actually closed for a few years while undergoing renovations and just reopened in 2021.
+Tickets are priced around $59 for adults and $49 for kids.
+You can buy tickets here.
+The railway was actually closed for a few years while undergoing renovations and just reopened in 2021 with a brand new visitor center.

 The Royal Gorge Bridge & Park was an unexpected highlight of our trip to Colorado Springs.
 The Royal Gorge Bridge is the highest suspension bridge in the United States that provides a stellar view into the depths of the gorge and the Arkansas River below.

 It takes a little more than an hour to get to the bridge from downtown Colorado Springs.
 The visitor’s center highlights the historical significance of the area and the process of building the bridge.
 The surrounding park has something to do for all activity levels: a sky coaster swing, zip line, and my favorite, the Via Ferrata.
 Truthfully, the whole reason why we visited the Royal Gorge Bridge was to do the Via Ferrata (also because my partner Joey was a civil engineer and loves a good bridge).
 For more details on the park and the Via Ferrata check out my post here.

 The Royal Gorge Bridge & Park did not disappoint.
 If you’ve been following for a while, you know we had a great experience doing the Via Ferrata at Nelson Rock, West Virginia but we may have enjoyed Royal Gorge Park’s Via Ferrata even more!
 The bridge was definitely impressive and the views of the Arkansas River flowing through the Gorge were amazing.